datkumar/code-journal/src/content/concepts/cpp/makefiles.md

 Note that the file name of the Makefile is case-insensitive

-- We can define multiple steps.
-Then run one, more or all of those steps
+- We can define multiple recipes (such as `make`, `build`, `run` etc. above) of our build system in a Makefile.
+Then run one, more or all of those
-- Right next to the script name, we define the target files that have to be watched for that step.
+- Right next to the script name, we define the **target** files that have to be watched for that step.
 Updates are made only if there are changes in the target files.
 It's a good practice to specify all the linked or related source code files as target
 - We can define macros denoting variables such as `CC` here that denotes the compiler.
 Another example is `CXXFLAGS` to store compilation flags
 - The `.PHONY` indicates the names of all the recipes so that they aren't mistaken for file names.
 This prevents conflicts between them.